wp-plugins/drop-shadow-boxes/readme.txt

 effect = [name of the effect] default: "lifted-both"

-Possible vlaues for the effect attribute: lifted-left lifted-right lifted-both
+Possible values for the effect attribute: lifted-left lifted-right lifted-both